 How much electricity does a wind turbine produce?

 Stine Myhre Selås explains how much energy is generated by just half a turn of the blades.
 (For English captions, press CC)

 Went from oil to wind

-Project manager Astrid Fosså Ekseth has worked with oil in Equinor for many years.
-She’s now heading up the department working on the preparation for operation of planned renewable projects.
+Astrid Fosså Ekseth has worked with oil in Equinor for nearly five years.
+She’s now heading up the department working on the preparation for operation of offshore wind projects.

-“The turbines will be three times as tall as the Statue of Liberty and will supply power to 500,000 households in New York.”
+“The turbines will be 3 times taller than the Statue of Liberty and supply power to 500,000 homes in New York.”

-Astrid Fosså Ekseth, head of preparations for planned renewable projects, Equinor
+Astrid Fosså Ekseth, head of oeprations for offshore wind projects, Equinor

 “For me, the transition to renewable energy went surprisingly well.
 In oil and gas projects I have learned about marine operations and project implementation, which is the competence you need in wind projects as well.”

 Astrid Fosså Ekseth explains how Hywind Scotland power comes to shore (for English captions, press CC)